SFPL · V2B hero · NOTE: one session scene and two specific design moves still needed before publishing Read the editorial memo →

 2026

-The San Francisco Public Library needed more than a strategic plan.
-It needed a plan its 28 branches would carry — one that staff recognized as their own rather than something handed down from leadership and consultants.
-The risk was familiar: a plan adopted on Tuesday, ignored by Friday.
+SFPL needed a plan its 28 branches would carry — one that staff recognized as their own rather than something handed down from leadership and consultants.
+The risk: a plan adopted on Tuesday, ignored by Friday.
 The Ambassador Program was designed to close the gap between adoption and implementation before the vote happened — by making sure the people who'd have to carry the plan had helped build it.

 Chapter 01

-A 145-year-old institution needed a plan its staff would actually carry
+SFPL needed a plan its 28 branches would actually carry

 Two tracks running in parallel — Ambassador sessions and Management Team sessions covering the same ground from different altitudes.